 Apple Fritter Bread Pudding

-Y’all, if you love apple fritters, this Apple Bread Pudding is about to be your new obsession!
-Think warm, buttery fritters soaked in a rich custard and baked until golden, then drizzled with a luscious brown sugar cider glaze.
-It’s like the best parts of breakfast and dessert had a baby, and now it’s sittin’ pretty on your kitchen counter!
+Y’all, if you love apple fritters, my Apple Bread Pudding is about to be your new obsession!
+Think warm fritters soaked in custard like a classic bread pudding and baked until golden.
+Then I drizzle on a brown sugar cider glaze.
+It’s like the best parts of breakfast and dessert had a baby.
+Legit, it’s one of my best mashups ever!

 This post may contain affiliate links.
 Read our disclosure policy.